serverless/blog/posts/2017-04-5-build-webshop-with-graphql-and-serverless.md

   stripeTokenAddedToBasketCallback: serverless-webshop-dev-stripeTokenAddedToBasketCallback
 ```

 > Before implementing payment in a production app you have to consider how you set up the proper permission rules.
-An upcoming post on the [Graphcool Blog](https://www.graph.cool/blog/) will go into more detail on this.
+This  [webinar](https://youtu.be/wu253F_WEso) goes into more detail on this.

 ## Subscribe to Payments